bear-wangsx/bear-wangsx.github.io/_pages/biography.md

 <br><br>
   He received his Bachelor Degree in Engineering (distinguished thesis award) from the School of Electronics and Information, Northwestern Polytechnical University (NPU), China, in 2016.
 He was admitted by the NPU Graduate School exempting the entrance examination and exceptionally permitted to graduate one year ahead of the schedule.
 He got his Master Degree in Engineering (distinguished thesis award) from the School of Electronics and Information, Northwestern Polytechnical University (NPU), China, in 2018.
 He obtained his Ph.D. degree from the Department of Industrial Systems Engineering and Management, National University of Singapore (NUS), Singapore, in 2022.
 From March 2022 to March 2023, he was a Postdoctoral Research Fellow with the Institute of Data Science, NUS.
 From May 2023 to February 2026, he was a Postdoctoral Research Associate with the Intelligent Transmission and Processing Laboratory, Imperial College London (ICL).
 <br><br>
+He has been an Associate Editor of the IEEE Transactions on Instrumentation and Measurement since March 2026, was the Public Relations Chair of the 26th IEEE International Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (IEEE SPAWC 2025), and was the Publicity Chair of the 34th IEEE International Workshop on Machine Learning for Signal Processing (IEEE MLSP 2024).
+<br><br>
   He was the head of the 3D Simulation Team, Soccer Robot Contest Base, NPU, from 2014 to 2016.
 Under his leadership, the 3D Simulation Team obtained its first <i>First Prize</i> and <i>Third Place</i> in <i>Robocup China (3D Simulation Group)</i> in 2014 and 2015, respectively.
 </p>